 pnt(0) = x: pnt(1) = y: pnt(2) = z

 This changes ptA in the calling program.
-Another way is to make a function and pass the array back to a receiving variable.
+Another way (a better way) is to make a function and pass the array back to a receiving variable.

 This requires a dynamic array.